 Many people are hesitant to get a pet because the thought of leaving them alone or having to go through the trouble of finding someone to look after them when they travel is overwhelming.
 Indeed, many pet owners try to minimize their travel as they don’t want to leave their furry friends alone for several days.

 However, when it comes to dogs, you can actually take many of them on an airplane with you, so traveling abroad with certain pooches isn’t a problem.
+If you’re flying with your dog, we still recommend using a cheap private jet charter, so that safety is guaranteed.

 Here are five dog breeds which you can take an on airplane and spend quality time with abroad…